 - Have students turn to their paragraph draft on Activity Page 3.4, which they started during the previous lesson. - Direct students to gather their sources and continue drafting.
-Remind students to use appropriate transition words, referring to the Transition Words Poster as needed. - Review students' answers on pages 2 and 3 of Activity Page 3.3 as you circulate.
+Remind students to include an introduction, to use appropriate transition words, referring to the Transition Words Poster as needed, and to have a conclusion. - Review students' answers on pages 2 and 3 of Activity Page 3.3 as you circulate.